 As a first step, you should normally raise concerns with your immediate manager, Headteacher or their superior.
 This depends however on the seriousness and sensitivity of the issues involved and who is suspected of the malpractice.
-For example, if you believe that management is involved, you should approach the Chief Executive, the Monitoring Officer, the Strategic Director - Resources or the Head of Governance and Assurance.
-The contact details for these officers are given in the section Contact Details on page 6.
+For example, if you believe that management is involved, you should approach the Chief Executive, the Monitoring Officer, or the Head of Audit Partnership.
+Adult safeguarding issues must be reported to the Head of Service, Adult Safeguarding & Professional Standards.
+Children's Safeguarding issues to the Head of Children's Quality Assurance.
+The contact details for these officers are given in the section Contact Information on page 5